bChris6/chrislopez-usdc-2024/brainstorming.md

 Here is a plan:
 1. Start with making a function that can find which lines indeed contain the text and return true or false. https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/includes Just did some research and I found a String.prototype.includes() function that makes my life eaiser.
-Instead of having to compare each word in my
+Instead of having to compare on my own this does the work for me!
 2. Have a function that runs through each content section and runs the function I made in #1 and if it returns true it will append an object with the Page, Line to an array of objects
 3. Have a function that simplifies #2, it takes in page number, ISBN, and Line and gives out a result object.
     It will be similar to this https://stackoverflow.com/questions/43709433/can-i-create-an-object-without-a-name-in-js